KFF/AP VoteCast: Abortion and Other Health Care Issues in the 2024 Election

 Spotlight on Florida

-Amendment 4, the "Florida Right to Abortion Initiative," which failed to meet the 60% vote threshold required to pass, would have amended the state constitution to enshrine the right to abortion until the point of fetal viability, or to protect the mother's health.
+Amendment 4, the "Florida Right to Abortion Initiative," failed to meet the 60% vote threshold required to pass.
+It would have amended the state constitution to enshrine the right to abortion until the point of fetal viability, or to protect the mother's health.
 Currently, Florida has a 6-week abortion ban.
 The passage of Amendment 4 in Florida would have provided a legal pathway to abortion for women in the region currently considered an abortion desert.

 While the ballot measure failed to reach 60% support, large majorities of independent and Democratic voters in the state supported it, as did a majority of both men and women and voters across race and ethnicity.
-While most Republicans and Trump voters opposed the measure, over four in ten Republicans and about a third of those who voted for Trump voted in favor of the proposition.
+While most Republicans and Trump voters opposed the measure, about four in ten Republicans and about a third of those who voted for Trump voted in favor of the proposition.

 Spotlight on Nebraska